Catalog Advanced Search

 Instructions

-2. Click Complete Evaluation to provide valuable activity feedback.
+- Click Complete Post-Activity Survey to provide valuable feedback.
 Scroll down on all questions as there may be answer options that expand past the size of the window.

-3. Click the button Claim Medical Credits in the box titled Claim Credits & Certificate.
+- Click the button Claim Medical Credits in the box titled Claim Credit & Certificate.
 Choose the type of credit and click submit.
 Click the button View/Print Certificate to save or print your certificate.
-You can view/print your certificate at any time by visiting the ASAM e-Learning Center, clicking Dashboard, and clicking Transcript/Achievements.

 Need Assistance?